 Although the Second Amendment enables citizens of the United States basic rights to own firearms, it is state law that largely regulates the sale and purchase of guns across the country.
 Some states have stricter laws than others as an attempt to curb rising gun violence and death rates.
 However, many argue that these are largely reactionary measures that put unnecessary limitations on the right to own a gun in the United States.

 Arizona also has laws in place to regulate the sale and purchase of firearms.
 Fortunately, they are largely unrestrictive, providing an incredibly gun-friendly landscape to residents of The Grand Canyon State.
-We recently reviewed all state laws and ranked the best states for responsible gun owners, Arizona graded out as the second most gun-friendly state.
+Our Arizona law firm recently reviewed all state laws and ranked the best states for responsible gun owners.
+Arizona graded out as the second most gun-friendly state.

 According to state law, the minimum required age to purchase and/or possess a firearm is 18 years old.
 However, this does not apply if the minor is accompanied by a parent, guardian, or any safety instructor who is tasked with teaching the minor proper gun safety.
 It is also important to note that federal law prohibits anyone under 21 years old from purchasing a handgun.